GWERNAFFIELD SAYS NO!

 (b) Ysgol Y Waun primary school – problems at the school entrance when parents drop off/collect children in cars twice a day

-(c) HGV’s including those travelling to and from Cefn Mawr quarry makes the road dangerous.
+(c) HGV’s, including those travelling to and from Cefn Mawr quarry, make the road dangerous.
 This will increase with deliveries of oil, gas, etc to the housing estate.

 (d) The crossroads at Cilcain Road/Cadole Road/Church Lane is a problem due to parked cars when Cadole Road is also in effect a single lane.

 (e) The mini roundabout at Dreflan/A541 Denbigh Road is inadequate.

 (f) The sharp left hand turn at the bottom of Gwernaffield Road into Dreflan is also in effect a single lane due to parked cars.

 9. Movement – The Welsh Government states that sites which are unlikely to be well served for walking, cycling and public transport should not be allocated for development, but reducing car usage is a priority.
 It states that streets should be safe, comfortable and enjoyable to walk and cycle.

 Walking – The footpath from Gwernaffield to Mold has recently been improved, although there remains incomplete sections which necessitate stepping out into the road.
 Mold bus station is 2.3 miles from Gwernaffield and the secondary school 2.7 miles.
 This takes on average 48 – 56 minutes to walk.
 This does not take account of the steep hill climb (100 metres high) back up to the village.
 There is a 60mph speed limit along a significant stretch of this road, with many HGV’s, including those travelling to and from the Cefn Mawr Quarry in Cadole.
 This does not make for safe, comfortable and enjoyable walking.

 Cycling – There is no dedicated cycle path from Gwernaffield to Mold.
 The issues facing cyclists are the same as for walkers, but the risks are greater.